The Paradox of Continuity

 I didn't succeed in this as well as she did.
 After hearing me at the Dewey Redman memorial, Charlie called and I talked his ear off.
 That led to a few duo gigs and eventually somehow I snake-charmed Charlie, Paul, and Lorraine Gordon into a week at the Village Vanguard.

 There was some discussion of recording, but I didn't try too hard to make it happen, because that ensemble sounded like a fanboy playing with his idols -- which is just what it was, of course.
-On later occasions with Paul and Reid Anderson or Larry Grenadier the music was a bit more distinctive.
-Still, the only thing I really wish had been recorded was James P. Johnson's "The Charleston" with Larry.
-I can't imagine ever finding another drummer to play that with!
+On later occasions with Paul and Reid Anderson or Larry Grenadier the music was a bit more distinctive, mainly because Paul and I could play louder.
+(In his final period, Charlie was very strict about how quiet everyone sharing his stage had to be.)

 A friendly bootlegger caught the second set on Friday of that week this past March.
 It was a night to remember, because Tim Berne and Chris Speed sat in for exciting renditions of "The Storyteller," "Byablue," and "Victoria."
 But what comes through best on the tape may be the opening ballad.